Do you know How to Change WordPress Theme? If not, you find the right place to help you.

 Similar to Snippets, you should note down the tracking codes your site has, don’t forget them.
 So when you change another theme, you can use them to add to your site.
 Plus, it’s possible to add the tracking code to your theme files or add Adsense or Analytics code to your settings panel.

-Make a Full Backup – How to Change WordPress Theme
+Make a Full Backup – Change WordPress Theme

 Backup means duplicating the data of your blog posts, plugins, files, and database.
 Hence, it is the most important step to prevent losing data if anything happens.
 You can install one of the WordPress backup plugins to help you backup your entire website.